Star Wars creator George Lucas seems to have more love for Rogue One than for The Force Awakens, judging by his comments to director Gareth Edwards.

 “We all had a phone call and I got to speak with him yesterday.
 And I don’t want to put words into his mouth, but I can honestly say that I can die happy now.
 He really liked the movie, so it meant a lot.

-“To be honest, and no offense to anyone here, it was the most important review to me… and I will take that conversation to the grave.
+“To be honest, and no offence to anyone here, it was the most important review to me… and I will take that conversation to the grave.